-This list is a quick glance at some of the digital resources you may need as a student at Augusta University.
-It is not an exhaustive list.
-If you have suggestions for something you think students should know about, stop by one of the Student Help Desk locations to make a suggestion.
+This list is a quick glance at some of the digital resources you may need as part of our faculty and staff community at Augusta University.
+We hope this helps you get off to a great start with technology at AU.
+If you have suggestions for additions to this "Quick Start," please stop by one of our Student Help Desk locations to make a suggestion.

 Many University services require you to log in using your University Network ID (NETID) — which you will receive from Human Resources during your New Employee Orientation or from your new supervisor in your hiring department.
 The first time you log in to password.augusta.edu, you will be prompted to set a new password and answer security questions.